 Contact a California Criminal Defense Attorney for Help Today

 When facing criminal charges, your freedom could be on the line.
 Understanding the difference between an acquittal and not guilty verdict could be instrumental in helping you prepare your defense strategy.

-Reach out to an experienced California criminal defense lawyer at Morris Law to start working on your case as soon as today.
+Reach out to an experienced California criminal defense lawyer at Morris Law, A Criminal Defense Firm to start working on your case as soon as today.
 Reach our office by phone or our secured contact form to schedule your confidential consultation.